zuirx/ytdl-dot-lol/README.md

 -   **Cleanup**: Downloaded files are automatically deleted from the server 1 hour after creation.

 ## License
-This project is open-source in GPL v2.1.
+This project is open-source (GPL v2.1).
 Feel free to contribute!